Musical Life in Germany | 23.01.20 | finanzen.at

 Eintrag hinzufügen Eintrag bearbeiten

-Für die US-Indizes verläuft der Handelsstart in Rot.
-Der heimische Markt präsentiert sich am Donnerstag mit rote Vorzeichen.
-Der deutsche Leitindex bewegt sich in der Verlustzone.
+Für die US-Indizes geht es auf rotes Terrain.
+Der heimische Markt präsentierte sich am Donnerstag mit roten Vorzeichen.
+Der deutsche Leitindex bewegte sich in der Verlustzone.
 Die Aktienmärkte in Fernost wiesen am Donnerstag negative Vorzeichen aus.